Spanish politicians who expressed sympathy for Palestine enrage Israel

 Overall, more than 4,000 people – including Israelis, Palestinians and some foreigners – have been killed in 10 days.

-The dimplomatic dispute is certain to strain Israeli-Spanish diplomatic relations and show how the Israel-Hamas war was spilling over into European relations, analysts said.
+The dispute is certain to strain Israeli-Spanish diplomatic relations and show how the Israel-Hamas war was spilling over into European relations, analysts said.

 Spain and Israel only established diplomatic relations in 1986 after decades of no contact during the rule of General Francisco Franco, which ended in his death in 1975.